bencentra/grunt-example/README.md

 # grunt-example

 An example client-side project setup with Grunt for running build tasks.
-Uses Sass, jshint, and Jasmine.
+Uses Sass, jshint, Bower, and Karma, among other things.

 ## Project Structure